hudmol/preservica_data_deleter/README.md

 # Configuration

-You must set a match url in configuration, like this:
+You must set a match url and a match user in configuration, like this:

     AppConfig[:preservica_data_deleter_match_url] = 'https://preservica.library.yale.edu'
+    AppConfig[:preservica_data_deleter_match_user] = 'preservicaprod'

 # How it works